marcusanthonylorenzo/superGalacticAgeCalculator/README.md

 ## _Overview:_
-This app is essentially an age converter, as we all know that your age is different on each planet because..."time is relative" you know?
+#### This app is essentially an age converter, as we all know that your age is different on each planet because..."time is relative" you know?

+##### I was having a ton of issues in test, with creating functions with "yet-to-define" values, particularly, `lines 39-45 @object.js`.
+These functions designed to be "flexible" in nature, so I do not see the issue.
+Unfortunately, with this design, I am not able to achieve 100% coverage (before it, in previous commits, I had 100% coverage).

 ### Technologies Used: